TommyOves/SecureSoftware/README.md

 ## Project 2 (Speedruns)
-In the Speedruns directory, you can find the exploit files for each speedrun.
+In the "pwns" directory, you will find the exploit files for each challenge.
-The exploits will be named c0.py for challenge 0, c1.py for challenge 1, and so on.
+The exploits will be named "exploit.py".